 Specifically, the DC benefit began in July 2020, and it offers paid leave at a percentage of one's wages, which is capped at much less than full pay.
 By offering Parental Leave directly to our employees, we are able to provide the benefit at 100% pay.
 Also, you apply for the benefit through the University and not the D.C. government.

 May I take half of my leave immediately, and take the other half in six months?

-No. Parental Leave must be taken on a continuous basis and cannot be taken intermittently or on a reduced schedule may benefit departments and supervisors as well as the employee.
+By design, parental Leave should be taken on a continuous basis.
+In certain circumstances, intermittent parental leave or a reduced schedule may benefit departments and supervisors as well as the employee.
 Where this is the case, supervisors, in consultation with the Office of Human Resources, may work with the employee to determine a non-continuous approach.
-For example, in the rae cases where both parents are employed at the University, in which case they may develop a mutually-continuous schedule (i.e. one where they might alternate days out, but one or the other is out continuously until they have both exhausted their available leave) that meets the needs of their supervisors.
+For example, in the rae cases where both parents are employed at the university they may request a mutually-continuous schedule (i.e. one where they might alternate days out, but one or the other is out continuously until they have both exhausted their available leave) that meets the needs of their supervisors.